 IAM tools allow security teams to prevent unauthorized users from accessing network assets.
 They are an essential component of Zero Trust Network Access (ZTNA) approaches, which apply the principle "never trust, always verify."

 Zero Trust access management involves role-based user authentication.
-These controls set out privileges linked to professional roles and can vary depending on seniority, project status, and whether users are on staff or contractors.
-Under the principle of least privilege, users should have access to resources they need and nothing more.
+These controls set out privileges linked to professional roles and can vary depending on seniority, project status, and whether users are staff or contractors.
+Under the principle of least privilege, users should have access to the resources they need and nothing more.

-IAM tools also include Single Sign On (SSO) portals that provide a point of entry for network users.
+IAM tools also include Single Sign-On (SSO) portals that provide a point of entry for network users.
 These tools should feature multi-factor authentication (MFA) as an alternative to vulnerable password access.

 5. Always backup data